Logo Futurismo

 How do Whales Communicate?

-The deep is, despite its quiet appearance, the realm of sounds, as they can travel in water four times faster than they do in the air.
-As a consequence, cetaceans are extremely sensitive to sounds, having three times more neurons responsible for sound perception than humans do.
+The deep is, despite its quiet appearance, the realm of sound, as it travels in water four times faster than in the air.
+As a consequence, cetaceans are extremely sensitive to sound, with three times as many neurons dedicated to sound perception as in humans.

 They are also known to have the ability to hear up to 12 octaves, while in comparison, humans can only hear up to 8 (Ketten, 2018).

-But because they operate on different parts of the spectrum, not all cetaceans are able to hear each other underwater.
-The types of sounds produced and perceived vary with the species and they can consist of clicks, pulses, whistles, groans, cries, or trills.
+But because they operate at different parts of the spectrum, not all cetaceans can hear one another underwater.
+The types of sounds produced and perceived vary by species and can include clicks, pulses, whistles, groans, cries, or trills.

 Communication Differences between Cetaceans